Bhoomikap1269/rag-production-system/README.md

 # RAG++ — Production-Grade Retrieval-Augmented Generation System
-**TL;DR:** A production-grade RAG system with hybrid retrieval, cross-encoder re-ranking, and grounded LLM generation—optimized for retrieval quality and latency, not demos.

 RAG++ is a fully production-ready Retrieval-Augmented Generation (RAG) system designed to mirror real-world search, recommendation, and question-answering infrastructure used in large-scale AI platforms.